shorwood/gptsh/README.md

 GPT.sh is a CLI tool built with NodeJS and powered by [Open AI's GPT-3](https://openai.com/).
 It's main purpose is to translate natural language questions and requests into shell commands.
 Heavily inspired by projects such as [nlsh](https://vimeo.com/427943407/98fe5258a7) and [cmdxyz](https://cmd.xyz/), it can be easily installed and used in conjunction with your classic shell environment.

+This tool is not meant as a complete replacement for all of you shell commands.
+It's role is to integrate into your standard workflow to help you make rare generic task which commands you dont know by heart.
+For example, compressing or uncompressing a file,

 ## Installation

 Use the package manager NPM or Yarn to install GPT.sh globally on your system.